arpitagado-dotcom/ABO/README.md

 ## Acknowledgements

 Automation Bias Ontology is being developed as part of a research project at the Interdisciplinary Institute, University of Aberdeen.
+The project is supervised by Dr Milan Markovic
 ## License